Taking Retatrutide and Semaglutide Together For Weight Loss: Research Insights

 Why Combining Retatrutide and Semaglutide Can Be Risky

 The main concern with stacking retatrutide and semaglutide is the increased risk of side effects.
-Since they both impact the GLP-1 pathway, that means the side effects you’d get from either can become more intense.
+Since they both impact the GLP-1 pathway, that means the side effects can become more intense.

 Both retatrutide and semaglutide are known to cause nausea, vomiting, diarrhea, and other digestive issues, as they slow down gastric emptying and influence the body’s metabolism.
 Taking them together could amplify these side effects, making them difficult to tolerate.